BoyJayy/daily-planner/README.md

-simple version of d-planner with logs
+simple version of d-planner with logs.